 AFFILIATED CLUBS

 An Affiliated Club – Any club constituted to promote and develop the activity of cycling and is in accordance with the bye laws of the Company may be admitted to membership of the Company.
-A club wishing to be affiliated to the Company, shall pay an annual subscription determined by the Annual General Meeting from time to time.
+A club wishing to be affiliated to the Company shall pay an annual subscription determined by the Annual General Meeting from time to time.

 Affiliated Clubs shall have the following rights: